maxemerick/maxemerick.github.io/_pages/about.md

 Sep 2022: I just graduated with my MS in Mechanical Engineering and will be continuing on to do PhD in same Lab.

 July 2022: I gave a talk at the 9th IFAC Conference on Networked Systems titled "Optimal Combined Motion and Assignments with Continuum Models".
-Slides available (here).
+Slides available (here) and recording (here).
 The corresponding paper (available here) won the IFAC Young Author Award.

 Feb 2022: I just submitted my first paper, titled "Optimal Combined Motion and Assignments with Continuum Models", to the 9th IFAC Conference on Networked Systems.